Nadal, Djokovic to meet for 51st time in Rome

 "My clay court season has been, I think, fantastic.
 It will be much better if I finish here with another title," added the 16-time Grand Slam winner.

-It was the first time in four years that Nadal managed to win his quarter-final tie in Rome.
+Marin Cilic beat Pablo Carreno Busta 6-3, 6-3 to reach the Rome semi-finals for the first time where he will face second seed Zverev.

-Marin Cilic beat Pablo Carreno Busta 6-3, 6-3 to reach the Rome semi-finals for the first time.
+Defending champion Zverev battled past Belgium's David Goffin 6-4, 3-6, 6-3 in a quarter-final which finished just before 1 a.m.

 Former world number one and five-time Grand Slam winner Sharapova found herself in a dogfight with her Latvian opponent.